First Periods: 6 Tips to Help Them Feel Positive & Prepared

 It’s one of parenthood’s most anticipated-yet-feared moments: your child starting their first period.
 What are some tips and tricks for ensuring that they have the best experience possible?

-Be prepared.
+• Be prepared.
 First periods can be erratic and unpredictable: kit your kid out with a small stash of products and extra underwear for their backpack and locker, and consider keeping a small kit in your own bag and/or vehicle.
-We recommend Teeny Pantyliners for light spotting, Mini Pad & Inserts for average flow, and Luna Undies for those “just in case” days.
+We recommend Aisle Liners for light spotting, Mini Pads for average flow, and Period Undies for those “just in case” days.
 Be sure to also pick up a reusable carry bag to transport fresh and used supplies.

-Consider celebrating.
+• Consider celebrating.
 If it feels right, have a celebration to commemorate this momentous transition.
 While “First Period Parties” have recently (and sadly, in our opinion) been mocked in the mainstream media, Rite of Passage events have occurred at adolescence throughout history and around the world.
 Do some research to learn about various traditions, and collaborate on personalizing their celebration.
-While not specifically a first period event, if there happens to be a G Day for Girls event in your community, send your daughter!
-It’s a wonderful way to welcome her into this new phase of life, whether she's started her period or not.